 Send A Demand Letter

-Justice court rules require you to ask the other party for payment before you sue them.
+Before you sue someone, you must first try to resolve the issue by sending them a demand letter.
 (JCRCP 89.)
-You must send a letter demanding payment to the other party by certified mail, return receipt.
+This letter demanding payment must be served on the Defendant by certified mail, return receipt.
 This letter must go to each person or business you plan to sue.

 TIP!
-Keep a copy of the letter you send, any letters you receive, the certified mail receipt, and the return receipt postcard.
+Keep a copy of everything - the letter you send, any responses you get, the certified mail receipt, and the return receipt postcard.
 When you file your case, the court clerk will want a copy of your demand letter and your proof of mailing.
 If you don't keep a copy, you may have to start over!

-A form demand letter is available, free of charge, at the Self-Help Center.
-You can also download the form on your computer by clicking one of the listed formats underneath the form's title below:
+A free demand letter form is available at the Civil Law Self-Help Center.
+You can also download the form on your computer by clicking one of the lletters listed underneath the form's title below:

 LAS VEGAS SMALL CLAIMS DEMAND LETTER